tauri-apps/tauri-docs/docs/api/js/dialog.md

 When security is more important than the easy of use of this API, prefer writing a dedicated command instead.

-Note that the allowlist scope change is not persisted, so the values are cleared when the application is restarted.
+Note that the allowlist scope change is not ed, so the values are cleared when the application is restarted.
 You can save it to the filesystem using [tauri-plugin-persisted-scope](https://github.com/tauri-apps/plugins-workspace/tree/v1/plugins/persisted-scope).

 **Example**